corpsgeek/100-days-of-code/README.md

 - [x] Understand the concept of a many to many relationship
 - [x] Installed flask sqlalchemy and initiated a database connection
 - [x] Created a User model

+### Day 5
+- [x] Created Post model and established a one-to-many relationship with the User model
+- [x] Transitioned the application structure from modules to package structure